 Once pepper plants get to about three inches tall, it seems like they grow really fast.
-If you’re growing in containers and notice curled leaves on your pepper plants, they may be root-bound, meaning that the roots have completely filled the pot.
+If you’re growing peppers in containers and notice curled leaves, they may be root-bound, meaning that the roots have completely filled the pot.

 When this happens, there’s not enough moisture or nutrients in the soil to support the plant, and the leaves will start to curl or droop.

 To check if your pepper plant is root-bound, look at the bottom drainage hole.
 If you see roots poking out, that’s a surefire sign your plant has outgrown its pot.

 Solution: Repot into a Larger Container